intermine/im-docs/docs/get-started/tutorial/index.rst

  * You can easily adapt InterMine to include your own data by creating new additions files, we'll see how to do this later.

-The core data model, defined in core.xml file, is released in the bio-core artifact downloaded as biotestmine dependency (and some extra model files).
+The core data model, defined in core.xml file, is released in the bio-core artifact downloaded as biotestmine dependency.
 You can view the contents of the core model here ...

 Note the fields defined for `Protein`: